Kingshurst: Education

 There are three primary schools, Kingshurst Primary School, St. Anthonys Catholic Primary, Yorkswood Primary and four Kindergarten preparatory groups.
-The most attended senior/co-ed schools for Kingshurst children are Tudor Grange Academy Kingshurst on Cooks Lane, John Henry Newman Catholic College on Chelmsley Road.The Coleshill School in Warwickshire, and Smith's Wood Academy across the Chester Road in Smith's Wood.
+The most attended secondary schools for Kingshurst children are Tudor Grange Academy Kingshurst on Cooks Lane, John Henry Newman Catholic College on Chelmsley Road.
+The Coleshill School in Warwickshire, and Smith's Wood Academy across the Chester Road in Smith's Wood.
 The nearest independent school is Solihull School in Solihull town centre.

-Village Centre

-Kingshurst library is located on Marston Drive, alongside the village post office, optician, hair salon, pharmacy and a Co-operative store.
-The shopping area is currently undergoing major redevelopment by Solihull Council and West Midlands Combined Authority.
-The masterplan includes 75-80 new social and privately owned housing, a new park, four retail outlets, village hall and a coffee house.
-The new high street will be named "Boulevard".

 Churches

 There are four places of worship in Kingshurst.
 The Anglican church is dedicated to St Barnabas and is situated off Church Close, the Catholic church on Oakthorpe Drive is dedicated to St Anthony, the Pentecostal Church situated in Gilson Way, New Testament Church of God (Cleveland, Tennessee).
-And the Evangelicalism church, Connection Church Centre, situated on Cooks Lane.
+And the Evangelical church, United Church Solihull, situated on Cooks Lane.